-Swindon Women’s Aid provides a Children’s Service that offers practical and emotional support to parents and children who have experienced or witnessed domestic abuse.
-The service is available to families living in emergency refuge accommodation or in the local community.
+Swindon Women’s Aid provides a Children’s Service that offers practical and emotional support to parents and children up to the age of 18, who have experienced or witnessed domestic abuse.
+The service is available to families living in emergency refuge accommodation however, children in the community can access courses.
 This service offers safety, support and specialist activities to help and assist parents and children identify and overcome the negative impacts of living with violence and abuse.

-We undertake work with children and young people in the community, promote awareness of healthy relationships and behaviours and train professionals who work with children and young people on the identification and risk associated with domestic violence and abuse.
-This includes delivering training on behalf of Swindon's local Safeguarding Children and Young People board.
+- Training for professionals who work with children and young people on the identification and risk associated with domestic violence and abuse, as well as how to support a child to recover.
+This includes delivering training on behalf of Swindon's LSCB( local Safeguarding Children Board).

 Our Children's Service also facilitate The Children and Young Peoples Recovery Toolkit.

-The Children and Young Peoples Recovery Toolkit is an 8 week programme, of weekly sessions, for those aged between 8- 15 years old, who have experienced or witnessed Domestic Violence/Abuse.
-There are two age groups; 8-11 year olds, and 12-15 year olds, which are ran independently of each other.
+The Children and Young Peoples Recovery Toolkit is an 8 week programme, of weekly sessions, for those aged between 8+ who have experienced or witnessed Domestic Violence/Abuse.
+There are two age groups,ran independently of each other.
 The main aim of the sessions is to explore how children and young people may have been affected by domestic violence and abuse.

 For more information on this Recovery Toolkit, please see the training page on our website.
 Referral forms can be downloaded on the training page.